 Do not compromise with wearing proper safety gear like the welding hood and gloves to avoid getting nasty shocks to the eye or the whole body.
 It is better not to be too cocky around those sheet metals and welders and forget to wear those.
 Even a second bright splash or exposure to the toxic fumes are enough to ruin your eye for life.

 Ensure proper ventilation

-Last but not least, you should never in an area which does not have proper ventilation.
+Last but not least, you should never be in an area that does not have proper ventilation.
 Always avoid working somewhere that is enclosed, and nothing could go out to in.
-These kinds of environments are outright dangerous toxic that fumes will build-up will have no way to go out, and the results can be deadly.
+These kinds of environments are outright dangerous toxic that fumes will build up will have no way to go out, and the results can be deadly.

 To recap, firstly, you should never haste or go too fast when it comes to how to weld auto body sheet metal.
 Also, clean the metals before even starting to avoid the build-up of oxide layers.
 The rest is up to what way you are doing your welding and what results you want to achieve, but it is also essential to take proper safety measures as well.